majdal/modex/src/README.md

 If your copy of modex isn't working, make sure your [dependencies](#dependencies) are up to date.

+## Team Guidelines

+We currently are coordinating through an [Asana](http://asana.com) group.
+Our issue tracker is over there, not here.

+Our heterogeneity makes coordination difficult.
+This makes it extra important to document where we're at.
+Guides, tricks, gotchas, and references need to be saved and made available to the team.
+Putting discoveries in this "wiki" (which is really just a series of .md files in the source repo) makes them easily linkable, fixable, and public to the world.

+### Keeping Copyrighted Data Out

+While it is joyous that the Open Data movement is getting underway, not everything is freely available yet.
+Several of our datasets are not.
+It would be disastrous (not the end of the world, but pretty close) if we accidentally uploaded a copyrighted dataset to github--forcing us to [delete the repositories to wipe any trace of the bad commit](https://help.github.com/articles/remove-sensitive-data) and recreate them from an older check in.

+The convention for dealing with this problem in this project **is as follows**

+1. Given a dataset `x.ext` that you want to use
+2. Rename it: `mv x.ext x.ext.real`
+3. Create a symlink in its place: `ln -s x.ext.real x.ext`
+4. Hide `x.ext.real` from git, so it doesn't accidentally get committed: `echo x.ext.real >> .gitignore`
+   * **if x.ext.real gets expanded to any child files, add those to .gitignore as well**
+5. Distribute `x.ext.real` in some private way to those authorized (thumbdrive, Google Drive, carrier pigeon...)
+This way, it should be very difficult to accidentally upload copyrighted data.

 ## Folder Layout

 Each folder should have a README that describes its content in more detail, but as an overview: